 - Check and adjust the seasoning.

-- Serve this tangy, minty dip with your favorite snacks or just use it as a sandwich spread!
+- Serve with your favorite snack or use it as a sandwich spread.